hciudad/guides/organization.md

   - **Validating API input**: If at all possible, all forms of api input validation should happen in these classes.
 Examples: rules that require an input parameter to be a number, or to be among a list of options (though that list may be defined by the domain), the rule is specified in the validation classes.

 ### <a name='appcontroller'>Application Controllers (classes/controller/v2)</a>
-  - **Possible API input Validation**: Perhaps an api input can only be confirmed once a model is retrieved or other work has been done.
-It's only this sort of validation th at is allowed in a controller, rather than in [classes/validation](#kohvalidation).
+  - **Possible API input Validation**: Perhaps an api input can only be confirmed once a entity is retrieved or other work has been done.
+It's only this sort of validation that is allowed in a controller, rather than in [classes/validation](#kohvalidation).

   - **Traffic Cop**: Primary goal of a controller is to be a traffic cop.
 Marshalling together the necessary classes in order to actually do the job, and returning their response to the caller.